ros2/ros2_documentation/source/Concepts/Basic/About-Actions.rst

 -------------

 An action client is an entity that will request a remote action server to perform a procedure on its behalf.
-Following from the example above, the action client is the entity that creates the initial message containing the ``order``, and waits for the action server to compute the sequence and return it (with feedback along the way).
+Following the example above, the action client is the entity that creates the initial message containing the ``order``, and waits for the action server to compute the sequence and return it (with feedback along the way).

-Unlike the action server, there can be arbitrary numbers of actions clients using the same action name.
+Unlike the action server, there can be arbitrary numbers of action clients using the same action name.